bdickason/bdickason.com/posts/use-your-damn-product.md

 [Fred Benenson](http://fredbenenson.com/2012/07/23/kickstarter-fulfillment-and-product-development-a-story-of-dogfood-and-data-validation/) of Kickstarter tried to use his own product to raise money for a t-shirt.
 Seems simple, right?
 Doing so uncovered a host of pain points and improvements to the product that had gone unnoticed by the team:

-<blockquote class="pull-quote"><p><em>"Getting one of those details right — backer addresses — made me realize we needed a better way to ensure we were delivering valid backer mailing addresses to project creators at the most crucial part of their project: reward fulfillment."</em> -<a href="http://fredbenenson.com/2012/07/23/kickstarter-fulfillment-and-product-development-a-story-of-dogfood-and-data-validation/">Fred Benenson, Kickstarter</a></p></blockquote>
+> *"Getting one of those details right — backer addresses — made me realize we needed a better way to ensure we were delivering valid backer mailing addresses to project creators at the most crucial part of their project: reward fulfillment."* -[Fred Benenson, Kickstarter](http://fredbenenson.com/2012/07/23/kickstarter-fulfillment-and-product-development-a-story-of-dogfood-and-data-validation/)

 These pain points typically lie in the depths of your product.
 The screens that only serious users access.
 Not the surface-level shiny stuff.